Laragear/WebAuthn/README.md

 * **Does this include WebAuthn credential recovery routes?**

 No. You're free to create your own flow for recovery.

+My recommendation is to send an email to the user, pointing to a route that registers a new device, and immediately redirect him to blacklist which credential was lost (or blacklist the only one he has).

 * **Can I use my smartphone as authenticator through my PC or Mac?**

 It depends.

-This is entirely up to hardware, OS and browser vendor themselves.
+This is entirely up to hardware, OS and browser vendor themselves, but mostly the OS.
+Some OS or browsers may offer a way to sync private keys on the cloud, even letting the assertion challenge to be signed remotely instead of transmitting the private key.
+Please check your target platforms of choice.

 * **Why my device doesn't show Windows Hello/Passkey/TouchId/FaceId/pattern/fingerprint authentication?**